ministryofjustice/moj-frontend/docs/components/identity-bar/index.md

 title: Identity bar
 status: To be reviewed
 statusDate: June 2021
-excerpt: "Use the identity bar component to give users context of where they are within a service such as viewing a case."
+lede: "Use the identity bar component to give users context of where they are within a service such as viewing a case."
 ---

 {% example template="examples/default", colocated=true, height=150 %}